-Chair Laing commented that the big problem situation that sparked the issue has been the model in which a large single family home is chopped up into individual rooms for rent to unrelated individuals who likely do not even know the first names of their housemates.who are strangers to each other.
-Part of the problem has been a lack of shared accountability.
+Chair Laing commented that the big problem has been the model in which a large single family home is chopped up into individual rooms for rent to unrelated individuals who likely do not even know the first names of their housemates.
+Part of the problem has been a lack of accountability.
 The community has also testified repeatedly that they have made phone calls to the city in an attempt to initiate enforcement actions to no avail.
-At the end of the day, if the ordinance does not result in a requirement for the Director to make a decision in writing, and the opportunity for an administrative appeal on the part of both the investigated party and the complainant, no one will be held accountable and no one will be satisfied.
+At the end of the day if the ordinance does not result in a requirement for the Director to make a decision in writing, and the opportunity for an administrative appeal on the part of both the investigated party and the complainant, no one will be held accountable and no one will be satisfied.
 A Type 5 process would at least create an appeal right on behalf of the affected community members.